Raadiah/PostgreSQL/README.md

 # Overview of PostgreSQL

-This is an overview and documentation of PostgreSQL database management system.
+PostgreSQL is one of the most used open-source DBMS and extremely popular for its features.
+This is a handnote overview and documentation of PostgreSQL database management system for anyone who wants to start his journey with PostgreSQL.

 ## What is a database?